19th November 2020

 The Wymarra family who own the land, known by its local language name of Utingu, have signalled construction to start on the Indigenous Smart City.

-The Indigenous Smart City known as “Wandihnu’s garden of eden” will cost up to One Billion dollars to construct.
+The Indigenous Smart City known as “Wandihnu’s garden of eden” will cost up to $2.5 billion dollars to construct.
 Making it the most expensive development project for the Northern Pennisula Area, turning Utingu into a Province.

 The Smart City is projected to stimulate economic growth in the Remote region of far north Queensland.
 Supporting the locals with employment and training opportunities.